 By the time Sophomore year started, my plan was to go into the futures market and trade E-mini S&P 500 Futures.
 I started messing around with code on a new stock trading strategy one day, backtested it, and saw amazing backtested results.
 This new stock trading strategy was showing projected returns of 300% per week!
 I felt as if I won the lottery and I just found the ultimate stock trading strategy.
 So, I coded the strategy to make it fully automatic.
 That way, I’d be making money 24/7.

 I kept on trying new automated stock trading strategies for the futures market for the remainder of my sophomore year.
 I ended up finding a strategy that I thought had a really high chance of working.
-So, I tried it out on the first week of summer vacation and … I ended up losing three times as much as I lost on my birthday.
+So, I tried it out on the first week of summer vacation and … I ended up losing more than I lost on my birthday.
 Again, it was demoralizing but I just kept on going and researching even harder.

 In the middle of the summer going into my junior year, I started to research options.
 I taught myself the options market and started messing around with a couple of algorithms for it.
 I was very interested in the "straddle option spreads" because they gave the investor the ability to profit whether the underlying stock moved up or down.
 So, I started experimenting with new algorithms for the options market and started a strategy for the straddles.
 I collected data for a couple of months, finished the strategy's rules, then started trading the straddles.
 I entered a small straddle position during my first week and made a 20% profit.
 I was happy and couldn't wait until next week's plays.
 Next week, I invested a little more into the straddles and made a 20% profit.
 It was relieving to see a strategy that worked, but I didn't start to celebrate yet.
 The next week, I invested even more into the straddles and made another 20% profit.
 I was on a roll.
 This trend continued for multiple weeks with a few small losses.
 But overall, I made all the money that I lost since 8th grade back.
-I continued to play the straddles and grew my account by over 300% by the end of my junior year.
-A hedge fund came across my strategy and was looking to buy the algorithm for it.
-For the time being, I post the straddle picks in my Facebook group every single week.
+I continued to play the straddles and grew my account by the end of my junior year.

-I am now to the point where I have grown my personal account, made invaluable connections with a few very powerful traders, and even have a couple of institutions looking to buy my software.
-The StockedUp Facebook group has 3,000 members and is growing at a rapid pace.
+I am now to the point where I have grown my personal account, made invaluable connections with other traders, and helped educate others along the way.
+The StockedUp Facebook group has 4,000 members and is growing at a rapid pace.
 A lot of members like to follow the straddles that I post every week.
 The group has become an amazing place to discuss trading ideas, ask questions, and network.
 I have dedicated about 10,000 hours of study to this industry and it is relieving to say that my dedication has paid off.
 I am glad I never quit.